ncarlier/slides-shifting-to-an-api-driven-architecture/slides.md

 Note:

 In this presentation, we’re going to talk about API design, Web API design and how it relates to software architecture.

 Because designing an API must be thought of carefully.
 It is highly visible, exposed to the outside and acts as a contract between you and your users.
 If you want it to be successful and to last, it must be carefully designed upfront with backward compatibility in mind.

-Let’s start with this wonderful story “Le petit prince” from Antoine de Saint Exupery.
-We propose to  change a little the story line, today is the API Day and the “Petit prince” doesn’t want us to draw a sheep but anAPI, if possible a beautiful API.
+Let’s start with this wonderful story "Le petit prince" from Antoine de Saint Exupery.
+We propose to  change a little the story line, today the “Petit prince” doesn’t want us to draw a sheep but an API, if possible a beautiful API.

 So what are the guiding questions to draw a beautiful API?

 ----